THE WOMEN’S CENTER

 Breast Biopsy Procedures

 In many cases, it is not possible to tell from imaging studies alone whether a lesion is benign or malignant.
 It may be necessary to obtain a tissue sample.
-As an alternative to open surgical biopsy, The Women’s Center offers several minimally invasive breast biopsy procedures performed with ultrasound, X-ray, and MRI guidance.
+As an alternative to open surgical biopsy, The Women’s Center offers several minimally invasive breast biopsy procedures performed with ultrasound, and X-ray.
 We use a special vacuum-assisted needle to obtain multiple tissue samples through one small skin incision.

 Ultrasound-Directed Core Biopsy or Aspiration